Answers to some of the most common questions we receive from students.

 We recommend at least once per semester, but you are welcome to meet with us more often as needed.
 First semester students (both first year and transfer) will have mandatory advisement appointments, while students in subsequent semesters come in as they see fit.

-If you are considering taking courses elsewhere to complete requirements you should consult the UB Course Equivalencies Guide to view existing course articulation.
+If you are considering taking courses elsewhere to complete requirements you should consult TAURUS to view existing course articulation.
 You should also speak, in advance, with your advisor.

 When scheduling an appointment via phone or email, it is important that you clearly state your first and last name, UB person number, telephone number, and purpose for your appointment.
 This ensures that we schedule you as efficiently as possible.